On July 25, people across the world marked the third World Drowning Prevention Day

 Drowning is among the ten leading causes of death for children and young people aged 1-24 years in every region of the world.

-On World Drowning Prevention Day we are asking all the community to do one thing to prevent drowning
+On World Drowning Prevention Day we can all take action to prevent drowning

 - Enrol in swimming lessons